Deeeeksha/Capstone_KUP_FINAL/README.md

 # Notes App NodeMongo

-This is a basic App to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.
+This is basic App to manage simple Notes on the web using Javascript Technologies like Nodejs, Mongodb, and other related technologies.

 This app can do as follows: